Policy: Gender Affirmation Surgeries

 This policy applies to Medicaid

-Plan Medical Director review and approval are required when mastopexy and/or breast reconstruction are requested for the treatment of gender dysphoria (as a treatment alternative to augmentation mammoplasty) for male-to-female members, as stated in the Limitations section of this policy.
-Review criteria in the Medical Policy Statement section of the Breast Reconstruction medical policy, policy number OCA 3.43, rather than the criteria included in this policy for Plan prior authorization guidelines for the surgical removal of breast implants and the replacement of breast implants after implant explantation (when the breast implants were initially inserted for breast reconstruction as a component of gender affirmation surgery).
+Plan Medical Director review and approval are required when mastopexy and/or breast reconstruction are requested for the treatment of gender dysphoria (as a treatment alternative to augmentation mammoplasty) for feminizing breast reconstruction, as stated in the Limitations section of this policy.
+Review criteria in the Medical Policy Statement section of the Breast Reconstruction medical policy, policy number OCA 3.43, rather than the criteria included in this policy for Plan prior authorization guidelines for the surgical removal of breast implants and the replacement of breast implants after implant explantation [sic] (when the breast implants were initially inserted for breast reconstruction as a component of gender affirmation surgery).

-(b) The treating surgeon has determined that the member has the capacity to make a fully-informed decision and has the capacity to consent for treatment (including parental or guardian consent, as applicable, if the member is younger than age 18 on the date of service or informed consent is obtained from an emancipated minor according to state requirements); AND
+(a) The treating surgeon has determined that the member has the capacity to make a fully-informed decision and has the capacity to consent for treatment (including parental or guardian consent, as applicable, if the member is younger than age 18 on the date of service or informed consent is obtained from an emancipated minor according to state requirements); AND

-(c) If significant medical and/or mental health concerns are present, the treating surgeon has determined that the conditions are being optimally managed and are reasonably well controlled; AND
+(b) If significant medical and/or mental health concerns are present, the treating surgeon has determined that the conditions are being optimally managed and are reasonably well controlled; AND

-Plan Medical Director review is required for ANY gender affirmation surgery for a member less than age 18 on the date of service.
+* Note: Plan Medical Director review is required for ANY gender affirmation surgery requested for a member less than age 18 on the date of service.
 Requests for surgical treatment will be reviewed based on the Plan’s Medically Necessary medical policy, policy number OCA 3.14, and the current version of the WPATH Standards of Care for Health and Transsexual, Transgender, and Gender-Nonconforming People.
 In addition, the Plan Medical Director will review the member’s clinical situation, including but not limited to the amount of time the adolescent member has been living in the desired gender role, treatment timeframe with hormone therapy, age of the member, and the requested intervention.
 Adolescent members may be eligible for interventions when adolescents and their parents (or guardian) make informed decisions about treatment, and the service is a covered benefit for the Plan member.
 Informed consent by a parent or guardian for treatment of an adolescent member may not apply if the adolescent member is emancipated at the time the service is rendered (as determined by state requirements).